blaylockbk/goes2go/docs/user_guide/defaults.md

-# ⚙ Configure
+# ⚙ Configure Defaults

-The first time to import goes2go, it creates a configure file
+The first time you import goes2go, it creates a configure file

 ```bash
 ~/.config/goes2go/config.confg